raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

   //=> false
 {% endhighlight %}

-To handle this and some other issues where programmers are creating their own notion of dynamic types, or managing prototypes directly with `Object.create` and `Object.setPrototypeOf`, ECMAScript 2015 provides a way to override the built-in `instanceof` behaviour: An object can define a method associated with a well-known symbol, `Symbol.instanceOf`.
+To handle this and some other issues where programmers are creating their own notion of dynamic types, or managing prototypes directly with `Object.create` and `Object.setPrototypeOf`, ECMAScript 2015 provides a way to override the built-in `instanceof` behaviour: An object can define a method associated with a well-known symbol, `Symbol.hasInstance`.

 We can test this quickly:[^but]

 [^but]: This may **not** work with various transpilers and other incomplete ECMAScript 2015 implementations.
 Check the documentation.
 For example, you must enable the "high compliancy" mode in [BabelJS](http://babeljs.io).
 This is off by default to provide the highest possible performance for code bases that do not need to use features like this.

 {% highlight javascript %}
-Coloured[Symbol.instanceOf] = (instance) => true
+Coloured[Symbol.hasInstance] = (instance) => true
 urgent instanceof Coloured
   //=> true
 {} instanceof Coloured